gsoules/AvantElements/README.md

 #### SimpleVocab Field Option
 The purpose of this option is to let you specify the width of dropdown lists that are displayed and populated by the [SimpleVocab plugin](https://omeka.org/classic/docs/Plugins/SimpleVocab/).
 It lets you specify the width of the dropdown in pixels.
+For example, you can use a narrow width for an element having a vocabulary consisting of only one or two word values.

 A SimpleVocab element that is not listed with this option will always display as 300px which is the width set by the SimpleVocab plugin.
-For example, you can use a narrow width for an element having a vocabulary consisting of only one or two word values.

-Note that this option will not be available if the SimpleVocab plugin is not installed.
+This option will not be available if the SimpleVocab plugin is not installed.

 ###### Syntax: